 Like for every tourist landmark, also around Piazza Navona is packed with tourist restaurants and menus.
 Knowing where to eat here is a plus that can make your visit more pleasant.

-A nice place for lunch or dinner is Ginger Salute & Sapori in Piazza Sant’Eustachio near the Pantheon, so also not far from Piazza Navona.
+A fantastic place for breakfast near Piazza Navona is Coromandel, while for lunch or dinner, we suggest Ginger Salute & Sapori in Piazza Sant’Eustachio near the Pantheon.
 Facing the restaurant is also Gunther Gelato Italiano, one of Rome’s best gelaterias, and Caffè Sant’Eustachio known for one of Rome’s best coffees.

 Where to stay near Piazza Navona